-Brands who understand exactly what their target market wants and offer it to them may have to go through (as we did) and extended “missionary” period during which they have to convince gatekeepers that the customers on the other side of the gate are looking for something different that has yet to be offered.
-This type of product differentiation strategy often requires a great deal of patience and tenacity but is ultimately successful once it is discovered by your target market.
+Brands who understand exactly what their target market wants and offer it to them may have to go through (as we did) an extended “missionary” period.
+During which they have to convince gatekeepers that the customers on the other side of the gate are looking for something different that a company yet has to offer.
+This type of product differentiation strategy often requires a great deal of patience and tenacity.
+But it is ultimately successful once your target market discovers it.
 This strategy also creates extensive brand loyalty.

 Beyond product composition, this strategy is dependent on effective messaging that gets right to your potential customer.
 In our case, it took us several years to get the message to our specific target market.
 Our marketing strategy was based for the most part on discovering where our target market was hanging out and addressing them in an appealing and compelling way.